stakwork/sphinx-relay/install_guide_myNode_and_Raspiblitz.md

 We need LND to run with keysend activated.
 First we check if it is already activated on your node.

 #### myNode:
-Go to http://mynode.local/lnd/config and check if the line `accept-keysend=1` is included somewhere in the text.
+Go to http://mynode.local/lnd/config and check if the line `accept-keysend=1` (or `accept-keysend=True`) is included somewhere in the text.

 If `accept-keysend=1` is already included you can continue without changing anything.
 If `accept-keysend=1` is not included, add it to a new line and click the `Save` button.
 This will restart your device.
 (Restarting could take up to several minutes but also hours, so be patient.)